garrandall/popular-music-data/tracks/22-taylor-swift.md

 You look like bad news
 I gotta have you
 I gotta have you
-Ooh, ooh, yeah
+Oh, oh, yeah

 (Hey!)
 I don't know about you
 But I'm feeling 22
-Everything will be alright if (ooh) you keep me next to you You don't know about me
+Everything will be alright if (oh) you keep me next to you You don't know about me
 But I'll bet you want to
 Everything will be alright if we just keep dancing like we're